Press Release “I Wasn’t Trying To Be Funny” NYC Sept 11th

 - Molly Shannon

-The alternately hilarious and heartbreaking show tracks Costello’s life as she goes from a nerdy kid to the star of her own television show.
+The alternately hilarious and heartbreaking show tracks Costello’s life as she goes from a nerdy kid, to the star of her own television show.
 After losing it all, Costello is faced with the fact that the superficiality of the material world was the only thing propping her up.
-Throughout the journey, Costello figures out that the only way for her to really be strong is to live her life based on a foundation of hope, love, inner strength and humor.
+Throughout the journey, Costello figures out that the only way for her to really be happy, is to live her life based on a foundation of hope, love, inner strength and humor.

 Kristen Johnston called the show “brilliant and agonizingly funny,” and Kevin Nealon commented, “Great characters, great writing and hilarious delivery.
 She is the next Whoopi…only not black.”
 Patricia Clarkson agreed, “Sue Costello is an incredible talent – I LOVED this show!”

 Sue Costello co-created, produced, and starred in the self-titled Boston-based sitcom Costello for the Fox Network.
 She has also appeared on NYPD BLUE, Tough Crowd with Colin Quinn, and Last Comic Standing.
 Ms. Costello has appeared in feature films Southie with Donnie Wahlberg; Once in the Life with Laurence Fishburne; and The Fighter starring Christian Bale, Amy Adams, and Mark Wahlberg.
 She just filmed the movie The Witching Hour with William Fosythe and Michael Madsen.

 http://suecostello.com/ for full press articles and Episode #172 of “WTF with Marc Maron” where Sue describes the journey of the show.

 Tickets are $25 in advance and $30 at the door and can be purchased in advance here http://www.brownpapertickets.com/event/437251